 Ready to switch

-See what's actually live in Curran and Inver, Mid and East Antrim (BT40).
+See what's actually live in Curran and Inver (BT40).

 Enter your address and we'll show every deal you can genuinely order on your line, ranked by what you'll pay across the whole contract, not by who pays us.

-Speed and coverage figures for Curran and Inver, Mid and East Antrim (BT40)come from Ofcom's Connected Nations data, current to January 2026.
+Speed and coverage figures for Curran and Inver (BT40)come from Ofcom's Connected Nations data, current to January 2026.
 Deal prices are pulled live from providers.
 Compiled by the FindBroadband team.
 See how we rank and source our data.